OctoD/typescript-node-lib/README.md

 📦 This template already has (out of the box):

+* preconfigured rollup build (for amd, umd, esnext and commonjs)
 * preconfigured jest (with ts-jest) for testing your library
 * preconfigured benchmarks with benchmark.js
 * azure dev-ops configuration